 Since Coherent UI already runs on Linux and we have implemented most of the native

-functions using the cross-platform
+functions using the cross-platform boost::filesystem library, all we

 have to do to get is